-Urban Design Policies:
+Urban Design

-The City's urban design policies are outlined in Section 11 of the City's OP.
+The City's urban design policies are outlined in Section 11 of the Official Plan.
 In the opinion of staff, the proposed development meets the intent of these policies, specifically: Streetscape; Safety; Universal Design; Site Design; Building Design, and Massing and Scale Design.
 To address these policies, an Urban Design Brief and Design Report was submitted and has been reviewed by City staff.
 The Urban Design Brief outlines the vision and principles guiding the site design and informs the proposed zoning by-law regulations.

-Streetscape - All Street frontages are activated by at-grade commercial units, with a combined 3,651 square metres of commercial space proposed along the King Street East, Sportsworld Crossing Road and the private road.
-Furthermore, both buildings' principal entrances and lobbies are located at grade with direct access to public sidewalks.
-The three towers include podiums that have defined bases which will enhance the streetscape.
+Streetscape - The King Street East frontage is activated by at-grade commercial units, with 484 square metres of commercial space proposed along the King Street East frontage.
+Five residential units (in the form of townhouse style units within the building base), are proposed along the Charles Street East frontage activating the street.
+Principal entrances and lobbies are located at grade with direct access to public sidewalks.
+The proposed tower includes an 8-storey podium defined bases which enhances the streetscape.